abellion/ngDatabase/README.md

 * The very first thing you have to do is install ngDatabase : [ngDatabase installation] (#installation)

 * At this point you must launch ngDatabase inside your app and tell him what kind of 'repository' you will used.
 In ngDatabase a repository is a place where your data will be stored.
 For exemple if you have to store some user and customer data you will have two repositories severally called 'users' and 'customers'.
-Check how to initialize and create repositories : [Initialize] (#initialize-ngdatabase), [Create Repositories] (#create-repositories)
+Check how to create repositories : [Create Repositories] (#create-repositories)

 * Now you've got some repositories ready to work.
 Each time you make operations on your repositories you have to use the _getRepository()_ method to be able to do anything. -> [Get Repositories] (#get-repositories)